ArKade523/fpp-nodes/README.md

-# Electron App for FPrime Flight Software Framework
+# F' FPP Modeling Language Graphical Interface

-This Electron app is designed to interface with the FPrime flight software framework.
+This Electron app is designed to interface with the F' (F-Prime) flight software framework.
 It provides functionality to generate .fpp files and graphically display the topology of the component-based design.

 ## Prerequisites